To the Members of Andhra Bank

-Report on the Standalone Financial Statements
+Report on the Standalone financial statements

-Management's Responsibility for the Standalone Financial Statements
+Management's Responsibility for the Standalone financial statements

-We conducted our audit in accordance with the Standards on Auditingissued by the Institute of Chartered Accountants of India. ose standards require that wecomply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whetherthe financial statements are free from material misstatement.
+3. Our responsibility is to express an opinion on these standalone financial statementsbased on our audit.
+We conducted our audit in accordance with the Standards on Auditingissued by the Institute of Chartered Accountants of India. ose standards require that wecomply with ethical requirements and plan and perform the audit to obtain reasonableassurance about whether the standalone financial statements are free from materialmisstatements.

-An audit involves performing procedures to obtain audit evidence about the amountsand disclosures in the financial statements.
-The procedures selected depend on theauditor's judgment including the assessment of the risks of material misstatement of thefinancial statements whether due to fraud or error.
-In making those riskassessments the auditor considers internal controls relevant to the Company's preparation of thefinancial statements that give a true and fair view in order to design auditprocedures that are appropriate in the circumstances.
-An audit also includes evaluating theappropriateness of the accounting policies used and the reasonablenessof the accounting estimates made by management as well as evaluating the overallpresentation of the standalone financial statements.
+4. An audit involves performing procedures to obtain audit evidence about the amountsand disclosures in the standalone financial statements. the procedures selected depend onthe auditor's judgement including the assessment of the risks of material misstatement ofthe standalone financial statements whether due to fraud or error.
+In making those riskassessments the auditor considers internal controls relevant to the Bank's preparationand fair presentation of the standalone financial statements in order to design auditprocedures that are appropriate in the circumstances but not for the purpose ofexpressing an opinion on the effectiveness of the Bank's internal control.
+An audit alsoincludes evaluating the appropriateness of accounting policies used and the reasonablenessof the accounting estimates made by management as well as evaluating the overallpresentation of the standalone financial statements.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion.
+5. We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion.

 Report on Other Legal and Regulatory Requirements